-[ Evaluation Scope of Evaluation Evaluation Cycle Period Evaluation Method Evaluation Items Cycle Once a year Period 2020 Method Internal evaluation of the board, self-evaluation by individual board members, internal evaluation of the functional committee The Board's performance evaluation by self-assessment: 1.
-Participation in the operation of the Company.
-2. Improvement of the quality of the Board of Directors' decision making.
-3. Composition and structure of the Board of Directors.
-4. Election and continuing education of the directors.
-Internal controls.
-Self-assessment of Board members: Their grasp of the Company's goals and missions.
-Their recognition of director's duties.
-Their degree of participation in the Company's operations.
+٠. implementation of self-evaluation evaluations by th c Company s Doar d of Directors.
+Evaluation Scope of Evaluation Evaluation Items Cycle Period Evaluation Method Once a Internal evaluation The Board's performance evaluation by year the Board of of the board, self-assessment: - Directors, board self-evaluation by 1.
+Participation in the operation of the Company. members and individual board 2.
+Improvement of the quality of the Board of functional members, internal evaluation of the Directors' decision making.
+3. Composition and structure of the Board of committee functional Directors. committee 4.
+Election and continuing education of the directors.
+5. Internal controls.
+Self-assessment of Board members: 1.
+Their grasp of the Company's goals and missions.
+2. Their recognition of director's duties.
+3. Their degree of participation in the Company's operations.
 Their management of internal relationships and communications.
-Their professionalism and continuing professional education.
-Internal controls.
+5. Their professionalism and continuing professional education.
+6. Internal controls.
+The functional committee's performance evaluation by self-assessment: 1.
 Participation in the operation of the Company.
-Awareness of the duties of the functional committee.
-Improvement of quality of decisions made by the functional committee.
+2. Awareness of the duties of the functional committee.
+3. Improvement of quality of decisions made by the functional committee.
 Makeup of the functional committee and election of its members.
-Internal controls.
+5. Internal controls.
+L